TheTechnobear/MEC/mec-kontrol/README.md

 This is currently being integrated into the MEC project, from being a standalone project.
 Once fully integrated the build/dev notes etc will all be part of the normal mec system.

-it is also likely to be renamed, probably something like mec-kontrol

 ## Windows note ##
 as I dont currently target mec at windows (but will do), its likely I'll keep the pd-lib-builder working for windows externals initially.